 How to create goals in Google Analytics

-Log into your Google Analytics account, go to the “Administrator” section and look for “Goals” in the third column.
+Log into your Google Analytics account, go to the “Administrator” section and look for “Goals” in the third column of Google Analytics page.
 Inside, you will see the option to “Create a goal” in red.

 The next step is to set up a goal, for which you will select the “Custom” option.
 Give your target a name that allows you to identify it easily and then choose the type “Destination” and click next.